 Lesson and guiding

 Nozawa Ski School has a team of international instructors offering both groups and private lessons for children and adults.
-Adult group lessons are available as morning courses (2.5 hours) for ¥10,000 or full day courses (4.5 hours) for ¥14,000.
-There are a maximum of eight participants in adult group lessons.
-If you’d prefer private lessons, these start at ¥30,000 for either a 2 hour morning lesson or 3 hour afternoon lesson.
-Private lessons are charged at a flatrate for the instructor, and you can have up to eight participants so they’re a great deal if you and your friends have similar ability levels.
+Adult group lessons are available as morning courses (2.5 hours) for ¥12,000 or full-day courses (4.5 hours) for ¥15,000.
+If you’d prefer private lessons, these start at ¥32,000 for a 2-hour lesson.
+Private lessons are charged at a flat rate for the instructor, and you can have up to six participants so they’re a great deal if you and your friends have similar ability levels.

 Off the slopes

 Local legend says a monk discovered the hot springs in the eighth century, and the town has been famous for them since the Edo period.
 The offerings include 13 public baths (called soto-yu), which are open to anyone and everyone, free of charge.
 Donations are appreciated, though, and you can put them in the marked boxes outside the bathhouses.
-Note that these baths are known to run quite hot, around 48 degrees, so if that’s too hot for you to handle Furusato no yu is a cooler, 40 degree option that costs ¥500 for entry.
+Note that these baths are known to run quite hot, around 48 degrees, so if that’s too hot for you to handle, Furusato no Yu is a slightly cooler option that costs ¥500 for entry.

 Never visited a Japanese bathhouse before?
 Check out our bathing etiquette primer before taking the plunge.